Get Fresh: Format

-A Saturday-morning kids' TV show, broadcast on the Children's ITV network, the show featured Gareth Jones (aka Gaz Top), Charlotte Hindle, and, for the first year of its run, Gian Sammarco, the British child actor best known for his portrayal of the character 'Adrian Mole'.
+A Saturday-morning kids' TV show, broadcast on the Children's ITV block, the show featured Gareth Jones (aka Gaz Top), Charlotte Hindle, and, for the first year of its run, Gian Sammarco, the British child actor best known for his portrayal of the character 'Adrian Mole'.
 Sammarco was replaced for the 2nd and 3rd series by a puppet named Gilbert the Alien (voiced by Phil Cornwell).

 Each week the series would be broadcast from a different UK location and centred on the Millennium Dustbin, a fictional space ship in which the presenters would travel the country.
 The show invited a live audience to attend and give vox-pop comments, to give presentations on local community activities, and to participate in games and challenges.
 Pop stars would also appear to perform on the show.

 The weekly music strand of the show featured musical guest interviews and pop gossip.
-The segment was hosted each week by Nino Firetto and David 'Kid' Jensen.
+The segment was hosted each week by Nino Firetto and David "Kid" Jensen.

-The show featured a unique play-by-phone challenge, using the Amiga video game Xenon, where viewers would call in and shout "left, left, right, shoot" commands to a blindfolded player.
+The show featured a unique play-by-phone challenge, using the Atari ST video game Xenon, where viewers would call in and shout "left, left, right, shoot" commands to a blindfolded player.
 Get Fresh also featured the animated series The Centurions and The Adventures of the Galaxy Rangers.